Skip to main content

 • Public Health

 Shahpar Najmabadi is a Research Assistant Professor for the Division of Public Health.
 As a public health professional and researcher with a clinical background, she is intensely interested in improved outcomes for reproductive health.
 Her research focuses on advancing evidence-based health care that decreases preventable mortality and morbidity and enhances life-long well-being of medically underserved women.
 Her current research focuses on menstrual cycle biomarkers as an indicator of reproductive issues.
-She is also interested in healthcare workforce research, and her research helps advocate for policies that introduce diversity in the US healthcare system.
+She is also interested in healthcare workforce research, and her research helps advocate for policies that promote fairness in the US healthcare system.

 Education History